Skip to Content

 INSTRUCTIONS

 Add the wood chips and then place the seasoned ribs on the smoker and close the lid.
 Smoke for 3 hours.

 Place a large piece of aluminum foil on a large baking sheet.

-Remove the ribs from the smoker and place bone side up onto the foil.
+Then remove the ribs from the smoker and place bone side up onto the foil.
 Sprinkle the bone side with the brown sugar and top with the butter cut into small pads.
 Pour the apple cider or juice over top.

 Let the ribs continue to cook for 2 hours in the foil.
 Carefully remove the ribs from the smoker and place on a large baking sheet.